rust-lang/rust-forge/platform-support.md

 ## Tier 3

-Tier 3 platforms are those which Rust has support for, but landing changes is not gated on the platform either building or passing tests.
-Working builds for these platforms may be spotty as their reliability is often defined in terms of community contributions.
-Additionally, release artifacts and installers are not provided, but there may be community infrastructure producing these in unofficial locations.
+Tier 3 platforms are those which the Rust codebase has support for, but which are not built or tested automatically, and may not work.
+Official builds are not available.

 |  Target                       | std |rustc|cargo| notes                      |
 |-------------------------------|-----|-----|-----|----------------------------|